 People love compliments and are happy to do their best for compliments.

-If you ask your son or daughter to clean the kitchen, you’ll undoubtedly see spots that have been skipped.
+If you ask your son or daughter to clean the kitchen, you'll undoubtedly see spots that have been skipped.
 If you point that out to them, you have a good chance that they will eventually clean those places.
 But what if you first start to tell about how that one place in the kitchen has never been so clean and that other place neither.
-How much will they like to see if there are other places where they can give the same shine to receive another nice compliment?
+How much would they like to see if there are other places where they can give the same shine to receive another nice compliment?

 2. Influence by specific language

 Language consciously and unconsciously has an enormous impact on people.
 Both negative and positive, depending on the terminology you use.
 Imagine you are doing something for someone, and they thank you, after which you respond that it was not a problem for you.
 What you actually say is that it is normal or next time maybe a problem.

 It has an entirely different message if you say that you are happy that the person is satisfied with it, or that the person can always ask you again because you are so glad to do something for him.

 In sales, for example, it is very inconvenient to ask what someone thinks of your proposal.
 When you ask what the benefits of your proposal could be for the person, you emphasize what the person benefits from it.